Georgetown University Retirement Plan (GURP)

 After we receive your request, we will complete your distribution paperwork and mail it to the address you provide.
 When you receive your distribution paperwork, complete the forms and return them to our office.
 The forms outline the various payment options available to you.
 If you wish to defer receipt of your benefit, you need not return the forms.

-If you wish to defer receipt, you can contact us at firstname.lastname@example.org at a later date to request payment of your retirement benefit.
+If you defer receipt, you may contact email@example.com at a later date to request payment of your retirement benefit.
 We will recalculate the value of your benefit, but only once per calendar year.

 Please note that the turnaround time for receipt of your retirement benefits is generally four to six weeks after we receive all the necessary paperwork.
 Please take this into your financial planning considerations.

-The process for receiving a distribution when you retire (defined as terminating employment on or after the attainment of age 65) is similar to that of receiving a benefit as a terminee.
+The process for receiving a distribution when you retire (leaving the university on or after your 65th birthday) is similar to that of receiving a benefit as a terminating employee (see above).

-It is critical you understand the difference in the definition of retirement for purposes of the GURP plan, and the definition of retirement for purposes of the retirement benefit program.
-For the purposes of GURP, you are eligible for retirement when you attain age 65.
-For purposes of receiving other retiree benefits, the definition of retirement is the attainment of age 55 and the completion of 10 years of service.
+It is critical you understand the difference in the definition of retirement for purposes of GURP, and the definition of retirement for purposes of the retirement benefit program.
+For the purposes of GURP, you are eligible for retirement – or distributions from the plan – when you attain age 65.
+For purposes of receiving other Georgetown University retiree benefits, the definition of retirement is the Rule of 75.